-At the other extreme is a category consisting of statements that are known to be false.
+At the other extreme are the statements known to be false.
 Examples are listed in the box on the right.
-Since mathematicians are not very interested in them, these types of statements do not get any special names, other than the blanket term "false statement."
+Mathematicians are not very interested in them, so they do not get any special names, other than the blanket term "false statement."

 But there is a third (and quite interesting) category between these two extremes.
 It consists of statements whose truth or falsity has not been determined.
-Examples include things like "Every perfect number" is even," or "Every even integer greater than 2 is the sum of two primes."
+Examples include things like "Every perfect number is even," or "Every even integer greater than 2 is the sum of two primes."
 (The latter statement is called the Goldbach conjecture.
-See Section 2.1.)
+See Section 3.1.)
 Mathematicians have a special name for the statements in this category that they suspect (but haven't yet proved) are true.
 Such statements are called conjectures.